jakub-chyla/FitForce/README.md

 - [ ] BE add utils
 - [ ] BE use records
 - [ ] BE implement multiple users
-- [ ] BE endpoint have return value
+- [ ] BE endpoint have to return value
 - [ ] BE emails